-Note that the funding amounts for this project is based on unmet need in the project's capital stack, rather than setting a maximum award cap which would be more appropriate for a competitive application process.
+Note that the funding amounts for this project are based on unmet need in the project's capital stack, rather than setting a maximum award cap which would be more appropriate for a competitive application process.
 However, all projects will be underwritten and documentation placed in the project files to show that costs are necessary, reasonable and allocable in accordance with the cost principles of 2 CFR 200, Subpart E, and a duplication of benefits analysis will be completed for each project.

 The City values partnering with local and tribal governments, long-term recovery groups, culturally specific and community-based organizations, community action agencies, disaster case management, and other organizations.
-Through these partnerships, the City will carry out targeted outreach and engagement to individuals and communities with LEP, members of protected classes such as African Americans, vulnerable populations, and individuals from underserved communities either as small businesses wanting to participate in the incubator or potential employees for the businesses.
-The City will work with these organizations to ensure that program materials are accessible and understandable to all applicants and that program intake and application processes are accommodating and provided in a manner that accounts for culturally specific needs.
+Through these partnerships, the City will carry out targeted outreach and engagement to individuals and communities with LEP, members of protected classes such as African-Americans and vulnerable populations, either as small businesses wanting to participate in the incubator or potential employees for the businesses.
+The City will work with these organizations to ensure that program materials are accessible and understandable to all applicants and that program intake and application processes are accommodating.
 The City may engage organizations to help with applicant intake and provide support through the application process.
 This will provide applicants with options for obtaining support from a trusted support network, which is intended to address potential accessibility challenges for impacted residents who have not yet participated in grant-funded recovery programs.